ExpDev-mul/ExpDev-mul/README.md

 # <h1 align="center">👋 Or Pinto</h1>

 I'm a 17-year-old programmer with experience gained through self-learning, university courses, and high school education.
-With a strong background in Game and Web Development, I am now focused on mastering the fundamentals of AI to create impactful solutions.
+With a strong background in Full Stack Development, I am now focused on mastering the fundamentals of AI to create impactful solutions.

 ## 🎉 Accomplishments:
 - Contributed to 100M+ visits and thousands of concurrent players.